solidkraft/solidkraft.github.io/projects/module-1/restaurant.md

 ---
-title: JS Fun at the Library
+title: JS Fun at a Restaurant
 ---

+# JS Fun at a Restaurant

 ## Overview